ii/coredns/plugin/sign/README.md

 ~~~

 Or use a single zone file for multiple zones, note that the **ZONES** are repeated for both plugins.
+Also note this outputs *multiple* signed output files.

 ~~~
 . {
+    file /var/lib/coredns/db.example.org.signed example.org
-    file var/lib/coredns/db.example.org.signed example.org example.net
+    file /var/lib/coredns/db.example.net example.net
     sign db.example.org example.org example.net {
         keys /etc/coredns/keys
     }
 }
 ~~~

-This is the same configuration, but the zones are put in the server block:
+This is the same configuration, but the zones are put in the server block, but note that you still
+need to specify what file is served for what zone in the *flie* plugin:

 ~~~
 example.org example.net {
-    file var/lib/coredns/db.example.org.signed
+    file var/lib/coredns/db.example.org.signed example.org
+    file var/lib/coredns/db.example.net.signed example.net
     sign db.example.org {
         keys /etc/coredns/keys
     }